FAQs

 How often do I have to re-rig?

-In essence, Hypertension lures should not require any more rigging than any other lure.
+Hypertension lures should not require any more re-rigging than any other lure.
 They may even require less as a result of the protection gained by using the control sleeves which eliminate the need to use heat shrink.

 Why doesn't the hookset curl as a result of the water pressure on the face of the lure head?